Choose:

 What is TSA?

-The Thinking Skills Assessment (TSA) is a test used by specific Oxbridge and UCL programs to assess if a candidate has the qualities needed to excel in their courses.
+The Thinking Skills Assessment (TSA) is a test used by specific Oxbridge programs to assess if a candidate has the qualities needed to excel in their courses.
 Programs that require TSA include

 1. University of Oxford